BNT Gear List

 2. The Pot Grabber Thingamibob.

 This thing comes with most Trangia stove sets.
 It picks up hot pots and things.
 Took a while or me to get the hang o it, but now I can grab, move, place, shit, swap and pour as though I am performing an elaborate culinary campfire dance.
 A whole new skill set to add to the CV!
-A ew months ago I discovered that the Thingamibob also grabs billies, which now means my infers need not be dirty AND burnt.
+A ew months ago I discovered that the Thingamibob also grabs billies, which now means my fingers need not be dirty AND burnt.

 3. Ye Old Duct Tape.